ethersphere/bee/README.md

 strict Semantic Versioning.
 Bee hosts different peer-to-peer wire protocol implementations and individual protocol breaking changes would necessitate a bump in the major part of the version.
 Breaking changes are expected with bumps of the minor version component.
 New (backward-compatible) features and bug fixes are expected with a bump of the patch component.
 Major version bumps are reserved for significant changes in Swarm's incentive structure.

-The second set of versions that are important are the Bee's API versions (denoted in our [Bee](https://github.com/ethersphere/bee/blob/master/openapi/Swarm.yaml) and [Bee Debug](https://github.com/ethersphere/bee/blob/master/openapi/SwarmDebug.yaml) OpenAPI specifications).
-These versions **do follow**
+The second is the Bee's API version (denoted in our [Bee](https://github.com/ethersphere/bee/blob/master/openapi/Swarm.yaml) OpenAPI specifications).
+This version **follows**
 Semantic Versioning and hence you should follow these for breaking changes.

 ## Contributing